 The wants category includes items like your cable, phone and internet bill.
 It may also include money for dinners out at restaurants or shopping for items you don’t need.
 The total for this category should not exceed 30%.

 The last 20% goes toward savings and debt payments.
 That retirement money we added back to your paycheck earlier goes into this category, too.
 Any additional variable debt payments should as well.
-After paying those debts, the leftover money can go straight to your savings account.
+After paying those debts, any leftover money can go straight to your savings account.

 While your gross income is higher than your net income, you should understand how both affect your taxes and budget.
 Your gross income helps determine your AGI and taxes, while your net income can help you create your monthly budget.
 Both are important parts of your finances, so it’s important to know what your gross income and net income are.
 Taking the time to understand what you earn can help you prepare for a future that is financially sound.